rgl/awx-vagrant/README.md

 Use the `admin`/`admin` credentials.

+Select one of the Templates and click their Launch (rocket icon) button to excute a playbook.

+Follow the next section to manually configure AWX in a similar way as the [awx.yml playbook](playbooks/project/awx.yml).

+### Manual Configure AWX

-Follow the next inner sections to execute a playbook.
+Follow the next inner sections to manually configure AWX and execute a playbook.

-### Add Execution Environments
+#### Add Execution Environments

 Go to the `Administration`/`Execution Environments`/`Create new execution environment` page.
 For example: